Vaibhav-Sachdeva/Vaibhav-Sachdeva/README.md

 ### More about me:

-- 💻 Currently working with Dell Technologies as a Software Engineer.
+- 💻 Currently working as a Software Engineer at Dell Technologies.
 - 🚀 Deeply passionalte about Data Science, and Artificial Intelligence - Machine Leanring, and Deep Learning.
 - 🌱 Currently learning Reinforcement Learning.
 - 📝 Checkout my [Resume]().